 Piraeus Port Hotel

+The hotel is close to plenty of great bars, restaurants, and stores.
 Click here to review the latest availability and rates.

 Faros, I, Piraeus

+The rooms are spacious and colourful, and Faros I is located in central Piraeus.
 Click here to review the latest availability and rates.

-However, Piraeus does have a certain something, as I mentioned.
-Especially if you are waiting to board a boat to the islands and have time to spare, you should do a little exploration of the area.
+However, Piraeus does have a certain something.
+If you are waiting to board a boat to the islands and have time to spare, you should do a little exploration of the area.